-The final bivariate plot shows concentrations of ozone.
-This shows a contrasting pattern to that of CO and NO, in that lowest ozone concentrations are associated with calm conditions.
+The bivariate plot for $O_3$ shows a contrasting pattern to that of the other pollutants in that the lowest ozone concentrations are associated with calm conditions.
 Being a secondary pollutant ozone is formed from chemical reactions in the ambient air.
 The plot demonstrates that higher concentrations of ozone are measured at the site when wind speeds are sufficient to bring in ozone-rich air from other areas of the region.
 At very low wind speeds, when NO concentrations are highest, any ozone present reacts with the NO emitted by the sources in the immediate vicinity.
+This illustrates that the exceedances of the AQS objectives for ozone are not a direct result of Birmingham Airport's activities but reflect regional ozone concentrations.